Constraints from a many-body method on spin-independent dark matter scattering off electrons using data from germanium and xenon detectors: Results and Discussions

 In Fig.~\ref{fig::dcs_ave}, we show some results of $d\braket{\sigma v_{\chi}}/dT$ for Ge and Xe targets with selected LDM masses.
 There are several noticeable features.
 First, the sharp edges correspond to ionization thresholds of specific atomic shells.
 They clearly indicate the effect of atomic structure, and the peak values sensitively depend on atomic calculations.
 If direct DM detectors have good enough energy resolution, these peaks can serve as powerful statistical hot spots.
 Second, away from these edges, the comparison between Ge and Xe cases do point out that the latter has a larger cross section, but the enhancement is not as strong as $Z^{2}$ for coherent scattering nor $Z$ for incoherent sum of free electrons.
 In other words, a heavier target atom does not enjoy much advantage in constraining the SI DM-electron interaction, in opposition to the SI DM-nucleon case.
 Third, the long-range interaction has a larger inverse energy dependence than the short-range one.
 As a result, lowering threshold can effectively boost a detector's sensitivity to the long-range DM-electron interaction.

-\paragraph*{Results and Discussions}
+\section{Results and Discussions}

-The CDMSlite experiment with Ge-crystals as target has recently demonstrated the novel mechanism of bolometric amplification~\citep{Agnese:2013jaa} and achieved low ionization threshold making it sensitive to LDM searches.
-A data set of 70.1 kg-day exposure~\citep{CDMSlite:2017} and threshold of 80 eV is adopted for this analysis.
+The CDMSlite experiment with Ge-crystals as target has recently demonstrated the novel mechanism of bolometric amplification~\cite{Agnese:2013jaa} and achieved low ionization threshold making it sensitive to LDM searches.
+A data set of 70.1 kg-day exposure~\cite{superCDMS:PRD2018} and threshold of 80 eV is adopted for this analysis.
 The combined trigger and pulse-shape analysis efficiency is more than 80\%.
-Limits on LDM-electron scattering are derived without background subtraction with optimum interval method~~\citep{Yellin:2008}.
+The fiducial-volume cut significantly reduced the background and the total combined efficiency including fiducial-volume is adopted from Fig.~4. of Ref.~\cite{superCDMS:PRD2018}.
+Limits on LDM-electron scattering are derived without background subtraction with optimum interval method~\cite{Yellin:2008}.
 The derived 90\% C.L. limits for both short- and long-range coupling are depicted in Fig.~\ref{fig:ex-plot}.

-Dual-phase liquid Xe detectors have demonstrated the sensitivity to ionization of a single electron with their "S2-only" signals~\citep{XENON10:Asrto}.
-Constraints have been placed in Refs.~\citep{Essig:PRL2012,EssigPRD:2017} with XENON10~\citep{Xenon10:2011} and XENON100~\citep{Xenon100:2016} data on LDM-electron scattering using an alternative theoretical framework with different treatment to the atomic physics from this work.
+Dual-phase liquid Xe detectors have demonstrated the sensitivity to ionization of a single electron with their ``S2-only'' signals~\cite{XENON10:Asrto}.
+Constraints have been placed in Refs.~\cite{Essig:PRL2012,EssigPRD:2017} with XENON10~\cite{Xenon10:2011} , XENON100~\cite{Xenon100:2016}, and XENON1T\cite{Aprile:2019xxb} data on LDM-electron scattering using an alternative theoretical framework with different treatment to the atomic physics from this work.

-Efficiency-corrected data of XENON10~\citep{Xenon10:2011,Essig:PRL2012} with 15 kg-day exposure and XENON100~\citep{Xenon100:2016} with 30 kg-year exposure are extracted from the literature.
+Efficiency-corrected data of XENON10~\cite{Xenon10:2011,Essig:PRL2012} with 15 kg-day exposure, XENON100~\cite{Xenon100:2016} with 30 kg-year exposure, and XENON1T\cite{Aprile:2019xxb} with 1 ton-year exposure are extracted from the literature.
 We follow the same procedure of Refs.~\cite{Essig:PRL2012,EssigPRD:2017} to convert energy transfer $T$ first to the number of secondary electrons, $n_{e}$, and then to the photoelectron (PE) yield.
 Under a conservative assumption that all observed events are from potential LDM-electron scattering, upper limits at 90\% C.L. on both short- and long-range interactions are derived and displayed in Fig.~\ref{fig:ex-plot}.
+The electron recoil charge yield ($Q_y$) cutoff can change the exclusion region.
+For the analysis of XENON1T data~\cite{Aprile:2019xxb}, we present both results with and without a cutoff at $12$ produced electrons.
+For the latter, events of smaller ionized electrons enter through Gaussian smearing of PEs.

+Comparing the various exclusion curves in Fig.~\ref{fig:ex-plot} there are several important observations to note.
+First, the lowest reach of a direct search experiment in LDM mass is determined by its energy threshold.
+According to what we set for CDMSlite, XENON10, XENON100, and XENON1T: $80$, $13.8$, $56$, and $186\,\textrm{eV}$, the lightest DM masses can be probed are $\sim 30$, $10$, $20$, and $50\,(25\,\textrm{without } Q_y \textrm{ cutoff})\,\textrm{MeV}$, respectively.